ChackDan/Sample-PRDs-that-use-GenAI/fleet_maintenance_prd.md

 ## Executive Summary

 This PRD outlines the development of an AI-powered predictive maintenance system that leverages Large Language Models (LLMs) to predict maintenance needs for heavy-duty vehicle fleets and provide natural language querying capabilities for fleet owners.

+Assumptions
-This assumes that the company is using GCP, hence the referances to GCP services
+- This assumes that the company is using GCP, hence the referances to GCP services
+- The company uses GCP for all its needs.
+The owners and their vehicle information, The Vehicle, make model, age, maintenance and inspection history are in GCP Big Query .
+- Owner Fleet sizes range from 10 to 500 Heavy Duty vehicles.
+- Company provides Owners access to various dashboards and BI reports via their website.
+The compnay also has android and IOS apps for owners, drivers

 ## Problem Statement